FreeFlight-Code/Restaurant_demo/README.md

 This is a Restaurant Demo App

 Technologies used:
-React, Redux, combineReducers, promiseMiddleware, react-router, passport, auth0, postgreSQL database.
+React, Redux, combineReducers, promiseMiddleware, react-router, passport, auth0, postgreSQL database utilizing MassiveJS and expressJS and server-side rendering.

 Features:
 Using CRUD to read, create, update and delete menu items.
 Menu is saved to database.